AutarkLabs/open-enterprise/docs/DEVELOPMENT_NOTES.md

 $ lerna ls
 lerna info version 2.11.0
 lerna info versioning independent
-@tpt/planning-app      v0.0.1
+@tps/planning-suite      v0.0.1
-@tpt/apps-address-book v0.0.1
+@tps/apps-address-book v0.0.1
-@tpt/apps-allocations   v0.0.1
+@tps/apps-allocations   v0.0.1
-@tpt/apps-projects     v0.0.1
+@tps/apps-projects     v0.0.1
-@tpt/apps-range-voting v0.0.1
+@tps/apps-range-voting v0.0.1
 ```

-- Planning-app is the base monorepo.
+- Planning-suite is the base monorepo.
 - Frontend packages were merged with individual aragon apps, it added complexity and was not needed.
 - Aragon/cli should be used to bump package versions with `aragon apm version` (more info in Aragon hack documentation).
 It needs to have a devhchain running.

 ## Recommended instructions

-### Before doing anything run the install script to avoid dependency errors:
+### Before doing anything run the install script to avoid dependency errors

 - `npm i` : Installs root project dependencies and then bootstraps all independent app dependencies.

-### Then, run one of the handy scripts depending of the needs:
+### Then, run one of the handy scripts depending of the needs

-#### To start frontend development:
+#### To start frontend development

 - `npm run dev:<app_name>`